rajesh-nitc/terraform-azure-foundation/README.md

 # terraform-azure-foundation

-This is dedicated to the creators of [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation)

 Stages 0-4 are run manually using a service principal with owner role at root management group.

 Stage 5 is run on github with OpenID authentication using uai infra-cicd (which was created as part of stage 2).
 Federating an uai is also part of stage 2.